Last Updated on

 What is a blog description?

 A blog description is a short summary of what your blog is about.
 In the context of SEO, we are talking about the meta description which shows up in search listings and social media shares.

-Why is it important to write a custom meta description?
+Why is it important to have a custom blog description?